bertrandclim/parserrtm/README.md

 # parserrtm
 A high-level interface for running the Rapid Radiative Transfer Model (RRTM) in Python, both longwave (RRTM_LW) and shortwave (RRTM_SW) versions.
 A high-level interface helps because the Fortran text file inputs are unreadable by humans and have a complicated structure.
 With this library, all you interact with are named input parameters and calculation results.
-The strength of `parserrtm` is that it supports (almost) every possible configuration of both models.
+The strength of `parserrtm` is that it supports (almost) every possible configuration of both models (reach out if a configuration you need isn't supported!).

 With `parserrtm`, you can simply take an existing example input file and modify the field of interest to you by name.
 The library takes care of underlying file I/O and just gives you a dataset with the results of your calculation.

 # installing parserrtm

 Two components are needed: (1) this Python library and (2) executables for the RRTM Fortran codes.
-The Python library is easy to install and linux binaries of the RRTM executables are distributed in `/rrtm_lw/` and `/rrtm_sw/`.
+The Python library is easy to install and I have a [compilation guide](https://github.com/bertrandclim/parserrtm/blob/main/rrtm_compiling_guide.md) for getting the RRTM executables from `/rrtm_lw/` and `/rrtm_sw/`.

-For MacOS, I reccomend using `lima` for a Linux virtual machine.
-If the binaries don't work on your system, you will need to compile RRTM from source (see `rrtm_compiling_guide.md`).
+I've only ever successfully compiled RRTM on linux with the PGI/NVIDIA compiler, so if you're on another OS I'd reccomend using a virtual machine (like `lima` for macOS).

 ## from pypi
 ```